Build a Simple Media Connector

 Creating a New Connector Project

-- Change to the newly created directory:
+- Enter to the project directory:

 - Install dependencies: